Emergency Dentist Cambridge

 How We Treat Dental Emergencies

-• Emergency Exam: We’ll need to figure out what’s causing your emergency and how serious it is.
-As such, we’ll have to thoroughly examine your teeth, and it will often be necessary to take X-rays as well.
+2. Emergency Exam: We’ll need to figure out what’s causing your emergency and how serious it is.
+As such, we’ll have to thoroughly examine your teeth, and it will usually be necessary to take X-rays as well.

 The Most Common Dental Emergencies